-Written by Ryan on Thursday the 6th of June 2019.
+Written by Active Minds on Thursday the 6th of June 2019.

 With more than 1 million people in the UK expected to be living with dementia by 2025, it is more important than ever that we understand dementia and its effects.
 Here we have explored ten things to know about dementia, which may help to clear up common misconceptions.

 Although associated with older people, dementia is not a normal part of the ageing process, and is rather a disease which causes a decline in the persons abilities and cognitive function.

 There are many different types of dementia which affect people in a variety of ways.
 The term dementia encompasses a huge variety of neurological disorders such as Alzheimer’s which is one of the most common.

 One of the most well-known affects of dementia is memory loss, however this is not the only change which can be expected.
 As there are a many different types of dementia, their affects can vary on each person, and things such as changes in mood, personality, behaviour and an increase in communication difficulties are all common.

 Whilst research is ongoing to find a cure for dementia, there are numerous support systems and treatments available to help those living with dementia, lead active and happy lives.

 Although commonly associated with ageing there are a small amount of cases where people can develop dementia under the age of 65.
 Young Onset Dementia accounts for approximately 5% of cases in the UK each year.

 Dementia affects many people worldwide, in fact there is currently around 50 million people currently living with dementia around the world, with approximately 10 million new cases each year according to the World Health Organisation.

 Despite common misconceptions, dementia isn’t currently viewed as being hereditary, however research is ongoing to determine the true impact of genetics.